xKayniT/NetworkTool/README.md

 - SSL checker for website(sslcheck.io endpoint)

-- Hash file analysis -> only hash file calculation currently
+- Hash file analysis(Virustotal API) -> Don't forget to copy your key in the code
--

 - Sniffing packets on network with scapy

-- Identify if a mail is for phishing or not ---> Probably SOON
+- Identify if a mail is in a databreach(Have I Been Pwnd API) ---> Probably SOON but need payment